 This junior version of Go Ape is aimed at 6-12 year olds.
 The course can be found at the edge of the main car park and is open every weekend through the winter.

 Beechenhurst is the starting point for the famous Sculpture Trail, there are additional waymarked walks of varying lengths beginning from the site.
 For visitors bringing their own bikes to the forest, Beechenhurst is an ideal start point for the Family Cycle Trail.

 The Climbing Tower

 The climbing tower is an exciting way to let off steam!
 36 routes from easy to extreme and 2 vertical abseils.
 Great for children and adults, friends, families and group bookings.
-Check the Climbing Tower website for opening times.
+Check the Forest of Dean Adventure website for opening times.
 Archery sessions can also be booked.